School Maker Faire Program

 - Opportunities for field trips with awesome makers from across the globe!

-- Membership to Make: Community, including access to the School Maker Faire Organizer Network with direct chat and communication functions.
+- Access to the School Maker Faire Organizer Network with direct chat and communication functions.

 - Access to educator events, classes, kits, Make: magazine, and Make: books.